EaglesReign/practicum/README.md

 Use the d8 interpreter.
 It will print that you have zillions of eggs, as well as the other data that isn't as important.

+match.js
+Use node.
+It will print the expected outcome, only 2 digit numbers.
 </pre>